-For parents and children, birth injuries can be especially devastating.
-These injuries can result in lifelong cognitive, psychological, and physical problems.
-If your infant suffered from birth injuries because of negligence, you should talk to the birth injury lawyers at Raynes Lawn Hehmeyer.
+Birth injuries can be especially devastating for both the injured child, and their parents.
+These injuries can result in lifelong cognitive, physical and psychological problems.
+If your infant suffered a birth injury you should talk to the birth injury lawyers at Raynes Lawn Hehmeyer.
 We have offices in Philadelphia, Pennsylvania and Marlton, New Jersey and co-counsel with attorneys throughout the country to help children who have suffered birth injuries.
 We offer free consultations.

 Healthcare professionals must exercise a duty of care to ensure the safety of mothers and infants during pregnancy, labor and birth.
 The fetal heart rate must be carefully monitored, the birthing tools must be used properly and the delivery techniques must be performed correctly.
 Doctors should also be competent and know when a cesarean section should be ordered.
-Making a medical mistake at any point in the pregnancy, labor and delivery process can result in birth injuries.
+Making a medical mistake at any point in the pregnancy, labor and delivery process can result in devastating birth injuries.
+The birth injury team at Raynes Lawn Hehmeyer has years of experience in evaluating and prosecuting the most complex birth injury cases.
+Contact them to see how they can help you and your child.

 There are many different types of birth injuries.
 Some are immediately evident, while others might take a long time to show symptoms.
 Some of the most common types of birth injuries include: